kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 ## End Analysis
 - See details in "END analysis.xlsx"
+- **The Trinity** of Assoc, Sponsors, and Animals contribute to winning => should have a balance between the three
 - On average, a game ends at 150pt, composed of:
     - 60 pt from animals
     - 30 pt from sponsors + pav